Constance-Agonse/table-ronde/readme.md

 * MongoDB

 ## Link to the demo
-Hope you will enjoy the lessons proposed, to be fair we don't have that much user for now...
+Hope you will enjoy the lessons proposed, to be fair we don't have that much user for now, happy to count you in !

 [°TableRonde°](https://table-ronde.herokuapp.com/auth/signin)